WajahatRiaz/Embedded-Systems-Course-Notes/README.md

-# Computer Architecture Course Notes
+# Embedded Systems Course Notes

 This repository contains comprehensive notes for a Embedded Systems course, written in pure Markdown.